Mugabe 'resisting calls to stand down'

 South Africa is hosting millions of Zimbabweans who fled after the country's economy crashed in 2008.
 It has a special interest in seeing stability restored.

-South African Defence Minister Nosiviwe Maphisa-Nqakula and State Security Minister Bongani Bongo are the envoys meeting Mr Mugabe on behalf of Sadc, which South Africa currently leads.

-Sadc also held a meeting in neighbouring Botswana and called for a regional summit to discuss the crisis.
-They urged Zimbabwe to "settle the political challenges through peaceful means," the AFP news agency reports.
+South Africa's defence minister and security minister are meeting Mr Mugabe on behalf of Sadc, which South Africa currently leads.
+They urged Zimbabwe to "settle the political challenges through peaceful means," the AFP news agency reported.

-The African Union said it would not accept a military seizure of power.
-AU head and Guinea President Alpha Condé said he was "inviting the army to return to its barracks and return to constitutional order".
+The African Union said it would not accept a military seizure of power and demanded a return to constitutional order.

 And Zimbabwe's opposition?